 (2) A person who contravenes subregulation (1) commits an offence.

-[Regulation 10 amended in Gazette 23 Oct 2001 p.
+[Regulation 10 amended: Gazette 23 Oct 2001 p.
 5635.]

 11. Unsuitable materials

-(1) If the local government is satisfied that any material is or may be unsafe for the purposes of use in an air-handling system, water system or cooling tower the local government may, with the written approval of the Executive Director, direct that that material must not be used in the construction of such a system.
+(1) If the local government is satisfied that any material is or may be unsafe for the purposes of use in an air-handling system, water system or cooling tower the local government may, with the written approval of the Chief Health Officer, direct that that material must not be used in the construction of such a system.

 (2) A person who uses a material in contravention of a direction given under subregulation (1) commits an offence.

-[Regulation 11 amended in Gazette 23 Oct 2001 p.
-5635.]
+[Regulation 11 amended: Gazette 23 Oct 2001 p.
+5635; 10 Jan 2017 p.
+257.]

 Part 5 — Closure of systems